 For another, I’m obviously unwell.
 And most people avoid the unwell, an underclass mired in despair, while they wear sick blinders and carry on as though we aren’t even there.

 Gino would likely still know me, but he’s no doubt jerking off in his room.

 Leaving my bag by the front door, I use my cloak of invisibility to my advantage, and make for the bar.
 I cut through the game room where Rosie and the gals played cards, to the dining room where Mildred, my mother’s best friend, is placing unflattering photos of her on side tables, sniggering.

 Not that I blame her.
-Rosie fucked Mildred’s husband for years.
+Rosie slept with Mildred’s husband for years.

 Did Mildred care?
 Maybe.
 But she still came to cards every week.
 Not that she’s asking my opinion.
 She doesn’t look back at me over her round, bouncing shoulders.
 I pass by unseen.

 In the kitchen, I spy the open doorway to the bar.
 Rosie is walking out of it in a full-length gown.
 She greets me by ripping the off-black beanie from my bald head.
 I gasp.

 Rosie’s friend, Evelyn, glances up at me from her potato casserole that she’s putting the away in the fridge.
 She slams the door, parts her lips, eyes wide, but doesn’t speak.
 Ignoring her, I look for Rosie, but she’s vanished.
 My beanie is still in place.
 I sigh.
 It’s hard for me to adjust to Rosie being gone.